root-project/root/docbook/users-guide/WritingGUI.md

 organize the parent-children relationship by using frame widgets in addition to the canvas window and button widgets.

-Let’s now go through the code of the `example.C`.
+Let's now go through the code of the `example.C`.

 The first lines include ROOT header files.
-The header file names are almost always as the class names (**`TApplication`**, **`TF1`**, **`TCanvas`**), but there are cases when similar classes are grouped together in one header file: all frames are declared in `TGFrame.h`, all buttons – in `TGButton.h`, etc. Our small example is based on an object of the class `MyMainFrame`.
+The header file names are almost always as the class names (**`TApplication`**, **`TF1`**, **`TCanvas`**), but there are cases when similar classes are grouped together in one header file: all frames are declared in `TGFrame.h`, all buttons - in `TGButton.h`, etc. Our small example is based on an object of the class `MyMainFrame`.

 ``` {.cpp}